Day of mourning in Kosovo for Bush, seen as hero for 1992 letter

-PRISTINA (Reuters) - Flags flew at half staff across Kosovo on Wednesday in honor of former U.S. President George H. W. Bush, who is seen as a figure of national importance in their country for having written a letter threatening Serbia if it attacked.
+PRISTINA, Dec 5 (Reuters) - Flags flew at half staff across Kosovo on Wednesday in honour of former U.S. President George H. W. Bush, who is seen as a figure of national importance in their country for having written a letter threatening Serbia if it attacked.

 Bush died last week at the age of 94.